Weighted sampling recovery of functions with mixed smoothness: Sparse-grid sampling recovery in high dimension

 \begin{lemma} Let $1< p < \infty$, $1\le q \le \infty$ and $r_{\lambda,p,q} >0$.
 Then we have that

 \end{lemma}

-\begin{proof} The case $d=1$ of the lemma follows from Lemma \ref{lemma:I_m}.
-For simplicity we prove the lemma for the case $d=2$.
+\begin{proof} The proof of this lemma is similar to the proof of Lemma 3.2 in \cite{DD2024}.
+For completeness let us process it.
+The case $d=1$ of the lemma follows from Lemma \ref{lemma:I_m}.
+For simplicity we prove the lemma for the case $d=2$ and $q < \infty$.
 The general case can be proven in the same way by induction on $d$.
-We make use of the temporary notation:
+Indeed, by applying successively the case $d=1$ of the lemma with respect to variables $x_2$ and $x_1$ we obtain